Persecution of Christians: Soviet Union

 The Communist regime confiscated church property, ridiculed religion, harassed believers, and propagated atheism in the schools.
 Actions against particular religions, however, were determined by State interests, and most organized religions were never outlawed.
 It is estimated that 500,000 Russian Orthodox Christians were martyred in the gulags by the Soviet government, excluding the members of other Christian denominations who were also tortured or killed.

 The main target of the anti-religious campaign in the 1920s and 1930s was the Russian Orthodox Church, which had the largest number of faithful worshippers.
 A very large segment of its clergy, and many of its believers, were shot or sent to labor camps.
 Theological schools were closed, and church publications were prohibited.
 In the period between 1927 and 1940, the number of Orthodox Churches in the Russian Republic fell from 29,584 to less than 500.
 Between 1917 and 1940, 130,000 Orthodox priests were arrested.
-The widespread persecution and internecine disputes within the church hierarchy lead to the seat of Patriarch of Moscow being vacant from 1925 to 1943.
+The widespread persecution and internecine disputes within the church hierarchy led to the seat of Patriarch of Moscow being vacant from 1925 to 1943.

 After Operation Barbarossa, Nazi Germany's invasion of the Soviet Union in 1941, Joseph Stalin revived the Russian Orthodox Church in order to intensify the Soviet population's patriotic support of the war effort.
 By 1957, about 22,000 Russian Orthodox churches had become active.
 But in 1959, Nikita Khrushchev initiated his own campaign against the Russian Orthodox Church and forced about 12,000 churches to close.
 By 1985, fewer than 7,000 churches remained active.